pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 ## ⚠️ Copyright & Intellectual Property Warning

 > [!WARNING]
-> **Copyright © 2026 Pralask Chandra.
+> **Copyright © 2026 Prakash Chandra.
 All Rights Reserved.**
 >
-> This material, including the conceptual design, logic flow, routing architecture, and documentation of the **Cross-Is-SAT Algorithm (Node-Pair Method)**, is the exclusive intellectual property of **Pralask Chandra**.
+> This material, including the conceptual design, logic flow, routing architecture, and documentation of the **Cross-Is-SAT Algorithm (Node-Pair Method)**, is the exclusive intellectual property of **Prakash Chandra**.
 >
 > * Unauthorized copying, modification, distribution, or commercial exploitation of this algorithm, code, or documentation without explicit prior written permission from the owner is strictly prohibited.
 > * Legal action will be taken against any individuals or entities violating these intellectual property terms.